kos-lang/kos/doc/modules.md

  * device     - array containing major and minor device numbers if the object is a device
  * atime      - last access time, in microseconds since Epoch
  * mtime      - last modification time, in microseconds since Epoch
+ * ctime      - last status change time, in microseconds since Epoch
- * ctime      - creation time, in microseconds since Epoch
+ * btime      - creation time, in microseconds since Epoch

 The precision of time properties is OS-dependent.
 For example, on POSIX-compatible OS-es these properties have 1 second precision.